 As I said, it took me a month.
 I don’t read two books at once.
 If a book is a challenge or requires focus, at night, in bed, I either read The National Review or essays from a writer I like.
 I do this so I don’t doze off when I need to focus, and either will not distract me from thinking about the book I’m reading.
 That’s me.
 People who read more than one book at a time, I’m convinced you might be an alien from a different planet.

 I’m also fortunate that I read Classical English Style by Ward Farnsworth right before I read Smith.

-As I mentioned, Adam Smith writes in Classical English Style.
+As I mentioned, Adam Smith writes in the Classical English Style.
 Today, many mistake this style as complicated.
 But once you grasp it, you see its power and its potency.
 The short of it, the writer uses a mixture of Saxon words and Latinate words to create an effect.
 Saxon words comprise simple words, like ‘walk’.
 Latinate words comprise words, like ‘ambulate.’
 Walk and ambulate roughly mean the same thing, walking.
 But writers can use both, Saxon and Latinate, in a passage to express an idea.
 They use both as potential devices for wit, showing a spectrum, introducing a big idea (Latinate words), and then grounding the idea in tangibles (Saxon words), and so on.
 Farnsworth teaches the style clearly and memorably.
 You also recognize the power and potency of the style, and those who did it well (Edmund Burke, Abraham Lincoln, Herman Melville, and Winston Churchill were exceptional at it).

 Smith writes in that style.
 I’m lucky I read Farnsworth’s book.
 Otherwise, much of Theory of Moral Sentiments meaning would have flown over my head.
 When instead, Farnsworth gave me a special key to open a special door of prose style.